TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Complaints

 All complaints must be addressed to customer service.
 Complaints are then processed according to the terms and conditions of the Terms and Conditions.

 ## Settlement of disputes - Competent court and applicable law

 In the absence of an amicable settlement, in the event of a dispute relating to the interpretation, formation or execution of the General Conditions of Use and failure to reach an amicable agreement or to a transaction, Web3 Digital Wallet and the users give express and exclusive jurisdiction to the competent courts within the jurisdiction of Paris, notwithstanding the plurality of defendants or actions in summary or appeal in guarantee or protective measure.

 In the event of non-compliance with this step, which remains the responsibility and responsibility of the user, and loss of the Content following termination by the user, Web3 Digital Wallet cannot be held liable in this regard.

-In the event of a dispute relating to the interpretation, formation, validity or execution of the General Conditions of Use, Web3 Digital Wallet and the users acknowledge